2013 Liechtenstein general election: Electoral system

 The 25 members of the Landtag were elected by open list proportional representation from two constituencies, Oberland with 15 seats and Unterland with 10 seats.
 Only parties and lists with more than 8% of the votes cast in each constituency were eligible to win seats in the Landtag.

 The constituency of Unterland consists of the municipalities of Eschen, Gamprin, Mauren, Ruggell and Schellenberg.
 The other constituency, Oberland, consists of the municipalities of Balzers, Planken, Schaan, Triesen, Triesenberg and Vaduz.

 Opinion polls

 On 28 January 2013, the newspaper Liechtensteiner Vaterland published a poll in which they asked their readers, "Which party conducted the best election campaign?"
 About 10,000 people responded, and the results of the poll were as follows:

+Candidates

 Results

 This was the first election in Liechtenstein in which four different political groups have won seats in the Landtag.
 The success of The Independents was considered by observers to be a result of protest votes against austerity measures in the country.
 It was also postulated that greater diversity in the Landtag was a result of a decreased partisanship of voters.

 Patriotic Union members expressed their disappointment at the result.
 The VU suffered a large defeat, losing more than a third of its seats.
 The Progressive Citizens' Party lost one seat.